JackSzwergold/Writing/memories/The Time I Shoplifted Matchbox Cars from a Te-Amo Newsstand.md

 Some old coot hanging out near the Lottery tickets heckled me and said, “Maybe the kid wants to the ‘21 Club!’” and poked his old coot finger near my face.

 I waved his hand away and walked to the display and pointed out the car at number 21 in the display wasn’t the same car he gave me.
-The guy behind the counter and his partner looked at the display, noticed the difference, spoke something to each other in a language I dodn’t understand and then said, “Sorry, we don’t have it.”
+The guy behind the counter and his partner looked at the display, noticed the difference, spoke something to each other in a language I didn’t understand and then said, “Sorry, we don’t have it.”

-Dejected I asked if I could buy the car in the dislay to which oen of them said, “No!” and then grabbed the car out of the display to shove into the storage area behind the counter.
+Dejected I asked if I could buy the car in the display to which one of them said, “No!” and then grabbed the car out of the display to shove into the storage area behind the counter.

 I left the place pissed off and unhappy.
 The new owners had no idea what they were selling and they were treating me—an 11 year old kid—like some kinda putz.